Skip to main content

 The structural engineer visits your home and examines the framing.
 They look at what's sitting on top of the wall (roof, second floor, nothing), measure the span of the opening you want, and calculate how much weight the new beam needs to carry.

-They'll specify beam type (steel I-beam, LVL, glulam), beam size (depth and width), and how the beam connects to the structure (posts, columns, or pockets in the existing framing).
-They also specify fasteners, joist hangers, and temporary support requirements during construction.
-Their calculations account for dead loads (the weight of the building itself) and live loads (people, furniture, snow—though snow isn't a big issue in Florida).
-They add safety factors required by Florida Building Code.
+They'll specify beam type (steel I-beam, LVL, glulam, or PSL/Parallam), beam size (depth and width), and how the beam connects to the structure—posts with Simpson Strong-Tie post bases, columns, or beam pockets in the existing framing.
+They also specify connectors like Simpson LUS joist hangers, HD hold-downs, and temporary support requirements during construction.
+Their calculations account for dead loads (the weight of the building itself), live loads (people, furniture), and Florida's wind load requirements—which are more demanding than most states due to hurricane exposure.
+They add safety factors required by Florida Building Code 7th Edition.

 Beam Options

 Most common for residential openings.
-Strong, relatively affordable, available in standard sizes.
+At $150-$300 per linear foot installed, they're strong, relatively affordable, and available in standard sizes.
 Downside: visible unless you box it in with drywall.
+Our 3-4 person crew typically sets a residential steel beam in one day.

 LVL (Laminated Veneer Lumber)

-Engineered wood beams.
-Lighter than steel, easier to work with.
-Good for shorter spans.
+Engineered wood beams—Weyerhaeuser Microllam or Boise Cascade Versa-Lam in 1-3/4"x11-7/8" or 3-ply/4-ply configurations.
+At $80-$150 per linear foot, they're lighter than steel and easier to work with.
+Good for shorter spans up to about 12 feet.
 Can sometimes be hidden in the ceiling cavity.

 Glulam (Glued Laminated Timber)

-Similar to LVL but often used for exposed beams where you want a wood look.
+Similar to LVL but often used for exposed beams where you want a natural wood look—popular in Snell Isle and Old Northeast remodels going for a modern-rustic aesthetic.
 More expensive than steel for comparable strength.

 We Coordinate Everything